bolon667/removeUniqueTilesFromImage/README.md

 1. Generating tileset from image
 2. Generating tilemap from image (2D array)
 3. Generating reduced tileset according to this formula: tile_size = cell_size*quality
-4. Comparing every tile with every tile in reduced tileset, if tiles are equal, then merghing tiles.
+4. Comparing every tile with every tile in reduced tileset, if tiles are equal, then merging tiles.
 Merged tile putting from reduced tileset to original tileset
 5. Recreating image back, from tileset and tilemap.
 6. Done